 An exploration of ideas in cardiovascular, orthopedic, and regenerative medicine and how today's technologies and medical innovations have changed these medicines.
 Course activities will involve trips to local research and medical facilities & hands-on manipulations of biomaterials and devices.
-May Experience ONLY.
-2 credits.

-Fetal and Maternal Growth
+Fetal & Maternal Growth

 Examining changes in fetal development and the maternal changes that occur at different stages in pregnancy.
 Additional topics will include IVF, abnormal development, and complications in pregnancy